PaulMayer123/Seminar/_posts/2022-11-19-Boltzmann-Generatos.md

 The left part(blue) shows the configuration space of our data.
 After the transform we have the samples repacked in a gaussian like shape (right blue part).
 The bends and stretches of the gray lines illustrate well the transformation.
-The key part is that we this transformation is invertible.
+The key part is that the transformation is invertible.
 That means we can also transform in the other direction.
 So if we have samples in the latent space(red right part) we can transform them into our configuration space and get something similar to our data back.
 In our case we want to draw a sample in the latent space via a gaussian and then transform the sample to our configuration space to obtain a sample for our original problem.